Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 *Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.
 Complementary factors **disperse the classical figure of architect**:

+ToDo: TAGS and CLOUDs !

+abstract nature, fluidity, informality, 24x7 and PLACE availability,

+These complementary agents
 + Abstraction nature with full place and time availability **allows** everybody with IT knowledge to participate in every process (from bits to top judgments).
 + Informality and fluidity do **not** allow to be agnostic of implementation.
 EXPLAIN !

-Reputable software providers hire _architects_, and they are the central figures at many IT events, there's certification after all.
+Software disperses the classical figure of architect **but wait ...** reputed software providers hire/promote _architects_, and they are the central figures at many IT events, there's certification after all!
 The team of C#.NET, which is the centerfold of my dev, speaks about architects....

 First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup></sup>.
-Not that than _mastermind_, and more serious than _dev lord_, that it means.
-FOR CLIENTS its
+Other titles can be abstract or informal: _expert_, _mastermind_, _dev lord_.
+It makes a good impression on customers and stakehoders.

 <sub>Much profanated DEVeloper where everybody is senior</sub>